kathlandgren/SWAMPE/paper/paper.md

 and can rapidly explore the parameter space, but they fail to account for longitudinal variation.
 Furthermore, recent observations of giant exoplanets have shown that one-dimensional models cannot completely describe some of the key atmospheric processes (e.g. @Feng:2016).
-On the other hand, complex three-dimensional (3D) models can capture variation in the physical space.
+On the other hand, complex three-dimensional (3D) models are able to capture variation in the physical space.
 They are frequently based on primitive equations (e.g. @Menou:2009, @Kataria:2016,
  @Parmentier:2013) or on the Navier-Stokes equations (e.g. @Cooper:2006, @Dobbs-Dixon:2013) and can be used to understand a variety of radiative,